henrytseng/angular-state-router/README.md

 State Notation
 --------------

-States use dot-notation where state names are `[a-zA-Z0-9]*` strings separated by dots `.`
+States use dot-notation where state names are `/[a-zA-Z0-9]*/` strings separated by dots `.` and are case sensitive.

-The following are examples of valid state definitions:
+The following are examples of valid unique state names:

 	ochestra1.trombone.position.6
+	ochestra1.clarinet
+	ochestra56.clarinet
+	ochestra1

 ### Queries